comexpertise/PuPHPet-config-lamp-webdev/README.md

 A web development environment with PuPHPet
 ==========================

-That PuPHPet configuration file is usefull for simply start a web development environment with debugging tools under a LAMP architecture (Linux/Apache/MySQL/PHP) using Vagrant.
+That PuPHPet configuration file is usefull for simply start a faster web development environment with debugging tools under a LAMP architecture (Linux/Apache/MySQL/PHP) using Vagrant.

 The finaly generated box provide all packages and Apache/PHP/Ruby/Pear/PECL modules what you need in major cases for web developments including debugging and admin tools (Xdebug, Drush, Composer, multitail, ccze...)

-Firstly writed and optimized for a Windows platform (specially for sharing web root folder settings), succesfully tested with Windows 8.1x64, VirtualBox 4.3.16 and Vagrant 1.6.5.
+Firstly writed and optimized for a Windows platform (specially for sharing web root folder settings using NFS or RSYNC), succesfully tested with Windows 8.1 x64, VirtualBox 4.3.16 and Vagrant 1.6.5 (and Cygwin x64 1.7+ with rsync sharing type).

 ## How-to use?